Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Repeaters as active channel scatterers

 \subsubsection{Amplification, distortion, and power}

-The \ac{LNA} itself may provide a gain of some 20--30~dB for sub-6 GHz frequencies with additional amplifiers required prior to the final power amplifier to reach a total gain of 60~dB and beyond.
-As the level of the amplified signal increases, so does the non-linear distortion generated by the amplifiers.
-However, the distortion generated by the repeater should be dominated by the \ac{PA} as there is most to gain in terms of power consumption by optimizing the efficiency of the \ac{PA}.
+The \ac{LNA} may provide a gain of some 20--30~dB for sub-6 GHz frequencies.
+With additional amplifiers prior to the final \ac{PA}, a total gain of 60~dB and beyond can be achieved.
+As the amplification level increases, so does the non-linear distortion generated by the amplifiers.
+The overall distortion should be dominated by the \ac{PA} as there is most to gain in power consumption by optimizing the \ac{PA} efficiency.

-In addition, a fully analog repeater cannot use advanced linearization techniques to reduce the \ac{PA} distortion, as such methods are exclusively digital.
+A fully analog repeater can not use digital linearization techniques to reduce the \ac{PA} distortion.
 However, limited improvements may be achieved using analog linearization techniques.
-What remains is the power backoff of a \ac{PA} designed for a saturated output power much higher than the target power level.
-Unfortunately, backing off comes at the expense of rapidly decreasing efficiency.
-The degree of backoff needed is a function of both the targeted \ac{ACLR} level and the non-linear characteristics of the \ac{PA}.
-But an estimate may be calculated based on the assumption that the \ac{PA} can be modeled by a third-order polynomial and is exercised by an OFDM signal.
-The output power in dBm for a desired \ac{ACLR} in dB is approximately given by \cite{3gpp-7-24}
+Backing off the output power reduces distortion, but comes at the expense of decreased efficiency.
+The required backoff depends on both the targeted \ac{ACLR} level and the \ac{PA}'s non-linearity characteristics.
+An estimate may be calculated assuming a third-order polynomial \ac{PA} model and an OFDM input signal.
+The output power for a desired \ac{ACLR} is then proportional to the \ac{PA}'s 1-dB gain compression point, and inversely proportional to the square root of the \ac{ACLR}~\cite{3gpp-7-24}.

-where CP is the output-referred 1-dB gain compression point in dBm, often used as a reference point for the power capability of a \ac{PA}.
-For example, with a target ACLR of 40~dB the output power equals CP$-8$~dBm.

-The power capability of a \ac{PA} depends strongly on both semiconductor technology and frequency \cite{WangPASurvey}.
-For low-cost repeaters, targeting ``local area class'' specifications and operating in the sub-6~GHz range, it is reasonable to take advantage of user device grade components, thereby avoiding the more expensive technologies adopted on the network side.
-Therefore, an output power target for a modulated signal should be in the 20~dBm regime, similar to both cellular and WiFi user devices.
-Higher output power, and hence more expensive, repeaters targeting ``wide area class'' specifications need to fulfill more stringent emission requirements.
-For example, the \ac{ACLR} requirements for wide-area and local-area repeaters are 45~dB and 31~dB, respectively \cite{3gpp-repeaters}.
+The \ac{PA}'s power capability depends on both semiconductor technology and frequency \cite{WangPASurvey}.
+For low-cost repeaters, targeting ``local area class'' specifications and operating in the sub-6~GHz range, it is reasonable to use terminal-grade components.
+Therefore, the output power target should be in the 20~dBm regime (comparable to cellular and WiFi terminals).
+Repeaters with higher output power are subject to ``wide area class'' specifications and must fulfill more stringent emission requirements.
+The \ac{ACLR} requirements for wide-area and local-area repeaters are 45~dB and 31~dB, respectively~\cite{3gpp-repeaters}.